Ashcroft Pool Park

 In the summer relax and/or picnic under the many shade trees throughout the park while listening to live music played in the park's gazebo.
 Due to its beautiful setting, this park has become very popular for hosting outdoor wedding ceremonies.

-This park is equipped with washroom facilities in the form of a railway station complete with a boardwalk surrounding it.
+This park is equipped with washroom facilities (open May to October) in the form of a railway station complete with a boardwalk surrounding it.
 Benches and picnic tables are scattered throughout for tourists and residents to relax and enjoy.

 Legacy Park is Ashcroft's seasonal campground situated on the banks of the Thompson River in downtown Ashcroft.
 This quaint park offers 15 sites serviced with water and electrical, a sani-station and washroom/shower facilities.
 For reservations or more information please call 250-453-2642 or Ashcroftlegacypark@gmail.com

 The Skateboard Park is Ashcroft's newest park.
 Developed in the summer of 2002, local skateboarders played a key role in the design of this park, making it extremely popular and thereby utilized by kids of all ages.
 The park is located in the easily accessible downtown sector of Ashcroft.

 In the winter months the Drylands Arena is Ashcroft's indoor ice rink.
 Drylands Arena opens in mid-October through to March.
 During the winter season the arena hosts ice hockey and public skating.
 The arena is a busy and popular place to be.
 Many different tournaments take place during the season, and the bleachers are filled with spectators cheering on their favorite teams.
 For the 2016-2017 ice use schedule click here.
 For a copy of the 2016-2017 Public Skating Schedule click here, for a copy of the Sticks & Pucks Program click here and for information on Drop In Hockey click here.